If you've been looking for a decent core workout, we have you covered.

-Developing a strong core is mandatory for your performance.
+Developing a strong core is mandatory for advanced level performance.

-Most people don't know that developing the muscles of their core will greatly improve their performance, regardless of the activity.
+Most people don't know that strengthening the muscles of their core will drastically reduce their chance of getting injured (study).

-If you want to increase your sports performance, improve your posture, and get nice looking abs in the process, then you are in the right place.
+If you want to increase training longevity, improve your posture, and get nice looking abs in the process, then you are in the right place.

-We are not only going to present you one of the best core workouts, but you will also find out everything there is to know about core exercises.
+We will share with you the best core workouts and everything there is to know about core exercises.

 There are eight muscles that are, without a doubt, part of the core.

-Because there are people who consider muscles such as the latissimus dorsi as being part of the core.
-And while we do not agree with them, we'll also mention those muscles for people who are open to these ideas.
+There are people who consider muscles such as the latissimus dorsi part of the core.
+While we do not agree with them, below we'll also mention those muscles for reference.

 These muscles have the function of holding the organs and structure of the lower abdomen in place.